-Whelp, the meringue most people use on top of pie is light and not very stable – so it all depends on the type of meringue you use.
-Swiss meringue is one of the most stable AND it can be consumed in three ways: right after whipping (it’s food safe as the eggs have been heated to 160F), baked or in swiss meringue buttercream!
+Whelp, the meringue most people use on top of pie is light and not very stable so it all depends on the type of meringue you use.
+Swiss meringue is one of the most stable AND it can be consumed in three ways: right after whipping (it’s food safe as the eggs have been heated to 160F), baked in the oven, or in swiss meringue buttercream!
 It’s my favourite!

-4 egg whites, room temperature, weighed
+- 4 egg whites room temperature, weighed

-sugar, double the weight of the egg whites
+- sugar double the weight of the egg whites

-1/2 tsp vanilla
+- 1/2 teaspoon vanilla